renebarto/baremetal/doc/tutorials/00-raspberry-pi.md

 ### SPI {#TUTORIAL_00_RASPBERRY_PI_RASPBERRY_PI_PERIPHERALS_SPI}

 The SPI (or Serial Peripheral Interface) is a high data rate bi-directional point to point serial interface.
-This 3+-wire interface uses the following pins:
+This 3+ wire interface uses the following pins:
 - MOSI (Main Out Sub In)
 - MISO (Main In Sub Out)
 - SCLK (Serial Clock) from main to sub